renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 ### Allowing network connections

 At this point, we've written code to create a mysql container and a lobsters container.
-With Quilt, by default, all network connections are blocked.
+With Kelda, by default, all network connections are blocked.
 To allow lobsters to talk to mysql, we need to explicitly open the mysql port (3306):

 ```javascript